zacchiro/beangrep/README.md

   Patterns:

-  When given the "smart" PATTERN is interpreted according to the following heuristics, tried in order, first match wins:
+  When given each "smart" PATTERN is interpreted according to the following heuristics, tried in order, first match wins:

   - if it is in the form "YYYY-MM-DD" -> then it is interpreted as --date